 If you should move after you have purchased your new outboard, please advise us of your new address by sending a postcard listing your outboard model name, engine serial number, dealer number (or dealer's name) as it is shown on your warranty identification, your name and new mailing address.
 Mail to:

-YAMAHA MOTOR CORPORATION, U.S.A.
-WARRANTY DEPARTMENT P.O.Box 6555 Cypress, California 90630 s, rup-to-ac.
+YAMAHA MOTOR CORPORATION, USA.
+WARRANTY DEPARTMENT P.O.Box 6555 Cypress, California 90630

 This will ensure that Yamaha Motor Corporation, U.S.A. has an up-to-date registration record in accordance with federal law.